danielklloglu/My-Projects/docs/README.md

 ## 🧑‍💻 Engineering Experience

+**Truck R&D Engineer Intern** @ Mercedes-Benz Türk A.S. _(July 2024 - October 2024)_
+• Investigated a user-interacting component by kinematic simulation in Siemens NX and optimized it for ergonomics, cost, and injection molding
+• Analyzed stress concentrations on connection points of a sheet metal component with Finite Elements Analysis and developed a new concept, reducing stress concentrations by 40%
+• Designed a self-activating flap system with die cast components to accommodate a new electric truck charging feature, providing a low-cost alternative to a current solution
+• Coordinated simulation, prototyping, testing, and manufacturing processes of three new concepts via engineering drawings and GD&T <br>

-**Chassis Design Engineer** @ [Northwestern Formula Racing]((https://northwesternformularacing.com/)) _(Sep 2022 - Present)_ <br>
+**Chassis and Suspension Design Engineer** @ [Northwestern Formula Racing]((https://northwesternformularacing.com/)) _(Sep 2022 - Present)_ <br>
 Formula SAE team based in Northwestern University.
-  - Designed the pedal box (baseplate, throttle pedal, brake pedal, and throttle springs) to specific competition regulations, stress requirements, and manufacturability constraints (DFM)
+• Designed pedal box, wheel hubs, and steering rack to Formula SAE regulations and manufacturability constraints
-  - Implemented torsional springs to improve the driveability of the car and initial throttle response
-  - Collaborated with chassis, electronics, and suspension engineers to integrate their requirements into the design
-  - Integrated Engineering Sketches (GD&T), Computer-Aided Design (CAD), and Finite Element Analysis (FEA)
+• Implemented a new throttle return system consisting of torsional springs and rotational potentiometer for smoother throttle return and more precise throttle sensing
-  - Manufactured the components using CNC, Lathe, and Mill <br>
+• Manufactured parts in-house using Mill, Lathe, and CNC
+• Validated quality and function of final parts through throttle sensor analysis and field testing <br>

 ![Pedalbox Design in Solidworks](./assets/formula1.png)
 <br>